Layout-Parser/platform/.github/ISSUE_TEMPLATE/new-model-pipeline-addition.md

 ---
 name: New Model/Pipeline Addition
-about: Submit a newly trained layout model into layout parser
+about: Submit a newly trained layout model or layout pipline into the layout parser platform
 title: ''
-labels: Model/upload
+labels: model/upload
 assignees: lolipopshock
 ---